A Level Course Listing

 In addition to the features mentioned above, students’ calculators should have the ability to perform calculations with matrices up to at least order 3×3 and to access probabilities from any standard statistical distribution.

-Assessment is by three or four exams at the end of the two year course:
+Assessment is by four exams at the end of the two year course:

 Exam 1

-The mandatory Core pure unit, lasting 2 hours 40 minutes, worth 50% of the total A Level.
+The mandatory Core pure paper 1, 75 marks lasting 1 ½ hours, worth 25% of the total A Level.